IN CRASHES INVOLVING A YOUNG DRIVER

 - Research has found that a minimum holding period of at least five months reduces fatal crash rates, however extending the holding period to 9 months to a year results in a 21% reduction in fatal crash rate.

 - Text messaging has become a more prominent issue when it comes to distracted teen drivers.
-In a 2011 study by Liberty Mutual Insurance Group and Students Against Destructive Decisions, 53 percent of high school students admitted to texting while driving, even though 59 percent rated text messaging as “the most distracting behavior while driving”.
+In a 2016 study by Liberty Mutual Insurance Group and Students Against Destructive Decisions, 27 percent of high school students admitted to texting while driving, however 68 percent admit to using apps while driving.

 - A 2010 survey conducted by IIHS shows that parents favor GDL laws that are as strict or even stricter that currently exist in any state.
 More than half think the minimum licensing age should be 17 or older.